newcrossfoodcoop/nxfc/README.md

 ### 3. Start The App
 ```
-$ vagrant up
+$ docker-compose up
 ```
-Vagrant and Docker will now download a couple of container images, build them and then run them, this could take a few minutes the first time but will be much quicker the next time.
+Docker will now download a couple of container images, build them and then run them, this could take a few minutes the first time but will be much quicker the next time.

 The website should now be running on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)